devops-hemant/mytestrepo/README.md

 # mytestrepo

-For this assignment I am fetching few details regading the PRs but this can be modified later as per the requirement.
+For the sake of this assignment I am fetching few details regading the PRs but this can be modified later as per the requirement.
 Also as this is just a demonstration that's why I am keeping the secrets in clear text only.

 # To test the script at local system.
 1) Pull the script to local.